Battle Over Tropical Oils In U.S. Far From Over

 CHAMPAIGN, Ill.
-(AP) _ An army of farm wives, bolstered by the latest cholesterol concerns, prepares to fan out across the country to tout the health benefits of U.S. soybean oil.
+(AP) _ A small army of farm wives, bolstered by the latest cholesterol concerns, prepare to fan out across the country in a lobbying effort touting the health benefits of U.S. soybean oil.

-Some of the nation’s biggest food producers agree to stop using highly saturated, imported tropical fats like palm and coconut oils in processed foods, following a bristling private ad campaign.
+Some of the nation’s biggest food producers agree to stop using highly saturated, imported tropical fats like palm and coconut oils in processed foods, following a bristling private ad campaign against the fats.

-Meanwhile, Malaysia, a major palm oil exporter, gears up a public relations effort to combat what it calls ″vicious scare tactics″ that target its product.
+Meanwhile, major palm oil exporter Malaysia prepares a public relations campaign against what it calls ″vicious scare tactics″ being used against its product.

-At stake is the $3 billion-a-year vegetable oil market in the United States, where the dominant domestic soy oil producers are squaring off against foreign competitors such as palm oil producers.
+At stake is the $3 billion-a-year vegetable oil market in the United States, where the dominant domestic soy oil producers are squaring off against foreign competitors such as palm oil.